psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "That's about it," replied Shook Griffiths, who had several times put herself in the young man's way, but found no response.
 "I wouldn't give tuppence for him, myself!" and she dabbered her "washin" with hur "bittle" savagely, making the "sudas" fly like snowflakes.

 The third morning afterwards, Mortimer did not present himself as usual at Alton Court.
 Never had he missed doing so before; and Mr. Markey, when he walked in the garden after breakfast, and was told of this, sent of at once to enquire whether the youth was ill.
 The messenger retrned, saying that Mortimer had not been home all night.
 "Strange!" said his master; "he has always been so steady, though somewhat moody lately.
-Where can he have gone? "
+Where can he have gone?"

 Ah, Mr. Markey, he had gone that journey whence none return.
 He was then lying, cold and stiff, at the bottom of the river Wye, beneath the steep and broken bank of the "Acres" meadows, between Ross and Wilton.
 A hat was found in the water.
 The eddy had drifted it against the central buttress of Wilton Bridge, and there it lodged; and there it was observed by some boys who peeped over the wall to see of any salmon were wriggling their tails among the crystal shallows.
 A few hours later, the body, fully clad, was found higher up the river, under the "Acres;" and it was at once recognised as that of "that smart-looking gardener chap as worked at Alton Court."